 DA algorithms, like other Gibbs samplers, are favorable because they are automatic with no user-tuned parameters.
 This motivates researchers to design DA algorithms for many posterior distributions that are difficult to handle, especially in common Bayesian inference settings.
 A key challenge is to find auxiliary variables $z$ that make a full set of conditional distributions accessible.
-Concretely, under~\eqref{e:two-block-model}, an efficient DA algorithm requires easy sampling from both $\pi(z|\beta, y)$ and $\pi(\beta|z, y)$.
+Concretely, under~\eqref{e:two-block-model}, an efficient DA algorithm requires: (i) the $\beta$-marginal of the joint distribution matches the posterior, i.e. $\pi(\beta|y)= \int \pi(\beta, z|y) dz $; and (ii) both conditionals $\pi(z|\beta, y)$ and $\pi(\beta|z, y)$ are easy to sample from.
 Despite the simplicity in implementation, the DA algorithm has a complex structure and additional variables, making its running time the central practical concern.
-To address this, researchers have been trying to prove theoretical guarantees for the running time of DA algorithms.
+This motivates a line of work on theoretical guarantees for the running time of DA algorithms.
 Roughly speaking, we can describe the running time as the product of the cost per iteration and the number of iterations needed.
-The cost per iteration is typically easily characterized and can probably be minimized using parallel computing.
-This leaves the number of iterations to be of central theoretical interest.
-In the context of MCMC algorithms, this refers to how fast the underlying Markov chain converges, which can be quantified by the \emph{mixing time}, the number of iterations needed to get samples within $\epsilon$-distance to the target distribution.
+The cost per iteration is typically easily characterized, which leaves the number of iterations to be of central theoretical interest.
+In the context of MCMC algorithms, this refers to how fast the underlying Markov chain converges, quantified by the \emph{mixing time}, the number of iterations needed to get samples within $\epsilon$-distance (in total variation) to the target distribution.

 Among various perspectives of mixing time analysis, a basic theoretical question is to understand the \textit{quantitative} relationship between mixing time and the quantities of interest.
 Typically, the focus is on how the mixing time scales with the parameter dimension $d$ and the sample size $n$ in nonasymptotic settings.
 Of particular interest is determining whether the chain has a polynomial dependency (\textit{rapid/fast mixing}) or exponential dependency (\textit{slow mixing}) in $n$ and $d$.
-Fast mixing results are desirable, as they guarantee the algorithm runs fast in high-dimensional and large-sample settings.
+Fast mixing results are desirable, as they guarantee the algorithm runs efficiently in high-dimensional and large-sample settings.